Molikano/Sandokan/README.md

 ## About

-Training neural networks in C++ today means dragging in LibTorch (a ~1 GB dependency with a Python runtime assumption) or writing raw BLAS calls with no abstraction.
-Sandokan fills the gap: a PyTorch-style API at native C++ speed, designed for environments where Python is not an option.
+Most neural network training assumes a GPU and a Python runtime.
+That assumption breaks in the places where learning matters most: a microcontroller updating a sensor model in the field, a robot adapting its controller between tasks, an embedded vision system that must improve on the device it runs on.
+Sandokan is built for those environments.

+**Sandokan is a CPU-only, on-device training engine.** There is no CUDA dependency, no Python interpreter, no ~1 GB LibTorch runtime to drag in.
+The target is small-scale models — fully connected networks in the tens-of-thousands to low-millions of parameter range — trained directly on the hardware where they will be used.

-**Drop a single header into any C++ project** and get a complete training pipeline — classification, regression, custom datasets, optimizers, learning rate schedules, and model persistence — backed by a custom slab allocator and Apple AMX acceleration.
+**Drop a single header into any C++ project** and get a complete training pipeline: classification, regression, custom datasets, optimizers, learning rate schedules, and model persistence.
+The engine is backed by a custom slab allocator (PMAD) and Apple AMX acceleration via Eigen, so CPU training is as fast as the hardware allows.

+**Why CPU-only and small-scale?**

+The trend toward giant GPU-trained models obscures a different class of problem: systems that must *keep learning* after deployment, with local data, on hardware that has no network connection or power budget for a GPU.
+Sandokan's design constraints are deliberate — tight memory control via PMAD, mmap-backed datasets with bounded RSS, and a header-only footprint make it practical to embed a full training loop into firmware, a game engine, or a latency-critical trading system.

 **Built for:**
-- Embedded systems and edge devices with tight memory budgets
+- Embedded systems and edge devices that need on-device model adaptation
+- Robotics and control systems that update parameters between episodes
-- Game engines and real-time systems requiring sub-millisecond inference
+- Game engines doing real-time AI personalization without a cloud round-trip
-- Trading systems and other latency-sensitive C++ codebases
+- Trading systems and other latency-sensitive C++ codebases with on-device inference and retraining
-- Any environment where on-device learning must happen without a Python runtime
+- Any environment where GPU access is unavailable and Python is not an option

 ### Built With